nameismvsk/Blood-Donation-Management-Mini-Project/README.md

-# Blood Donation Management Mini Project
+# Blood Donation Management Mini Project SQL

 ## Project Overview
 This mini-project is a simple **database solution** for managing blood donor information.
 It helps track **donors**, their **health status**, **blood group**, **donation status**, and **last donation date**.
 This project serves as a **foundation** for applications in healthcare, non-profit organizations, or blood banks, aiming to streamline donor management.